artyom-mameev/fast-study-notes/README.md

 Adds a line break to the document and after it adds the selected text.
 The text passes through the standard processing mentioned above.
-Line break adding has been combined with adding of normal text for the same reason as mentioned in " Add Paragraph Break + Text".
+Line break adding has been combined with adding of normal text for the same reason as mentioned in "Add Paragraph Break + Text".

 #### Add Code + Text